 1. ExpressVPN ‣

 - 6 months – $59.95 ($9.99/month)

 ExpressVPN is a leading VPN service for torrenting and gaming.
 It has a powerful encryption and uses the kill switch technology.
 It also has no known DNS or IPv6 leaks.
 With over 2000 servers distributed in more than 90 countries, you can see that ExpressVPN is an ideal choice for gamers from various locations.

 The VPN is also fast with the best speeds and performance.
 ExpressVPN also works in China, but your speed may be lower if you want to get optimal security.
-The VPN originates from the British Virgin Islands (BVI).
-This is a British overseas territory, and we know that the United Kingdom, as a member of the Five-Eyes intelligence alliance, is among the worst in upholding privacy.
+The VPN originates from the British Virgin Islands (BVI), a privacy-friendly territory.
 One setback with ExpressVPN is their above average pricing.
 ExpressVPN allows three simultaneous connections and offers support for certain routers.

 The VPN uses AES-256-CBC encryption to protect data flows.
 Online gamers can feel safe that their data and online activities are kept secure with this VPN.
 ExpressVPN’s certification process uses 4096-bit RSA handshake together with SHA-512 authentication.

 The VPN service says that they don’t collect activity, connection logs or other kinds of data that can identify a user.
 They do, however, gather meta-data that they use for technical purposes to ensure good performance of the service.
 Additionally, ExpressVPN has a strong tunneling protocol, it uses OpenVPN protocol through TCP or UDP since it performs well in terms of security and performance.